milvus-logo

 Forwarding from 127.0.0.1:27017 -> 19530

-By default, kubectl's port-forwarding only listens on localhost.
-Use flag address if you want Milvus server to listen on selected IP or all addresses.
+By default, kubectl’s port-forwarding only listens on localhost.
+Use the address flag if you want Milvus to listen on the selected or all IP addresses.
+The following command makes port-forward listen on all IP addresses on the host machine.

 $ kubectl port-forward --address 0.0.0.0 service/my-release-milvus 27017:19530